janzheng/phagedirectory-v3/README.md

 Transition from Vue/Nuxt/Airtable to... well more of the same, but this one makes some extensive uses of Airtable as a CMS as an experimental platform for building MVPs.

-#### Log
+#### Mini Log

-- Building in the open: as this project gets more open, there'll be more work documenting the code and making it readable.
+- [7/12/19] Building in the open: as this project gets more open, there'll be more work documenting the code and making it readable.
 It's still mostly a "full-time side project".
+Created a new github org "phage-directory" and forked over the v3 branch over, and moving main dev into the org branch instead.